jennybeaudin/step-up-it/NOTES.md

 ## Final Project

+- 2 month follow up period should be self directed for student to create a strategy to pursue whatever area of IT they are most interested in with VWW faciliating in terms of connecting them with resources and mentors to further this strategy.
+Before this period of the class the student should have identified a project to work on based on their desired direction to pursue.
 - Students will find a business in need of a website or a website rebuild (preferably a rebuild as the content is more readily available).
 Over the course of the class they will gather the materials and put together a plan to complete the rebuild.
 The idea is to use wordpress and select a theme and